 Aerial tours are scheduled by arrangement, and flight paths are usually negotiable.
 The minimum number of passengers ranges from two to six.
 If your head count is fewer, ask to team up with another group.
 Flights are frequently cancelled because of weather and wind conditions, so leave wiggle room in your itinerary.
-And prepare yourself for buffeting in the wind -- all the planes are 4- to 10-seaters.
+And prepare yourself for buffeting in the wind—the planes are usually 4- to 10-seaters.